hiway/yakrazor/README.md

 - Clips (data scraped from any web site or api)
 - Files (track changes in local files)

+### Projects, Habits and Goals

+- Break large tasks into smaller chunks
+- Repeating tasks to build up to a habit or goal
+- Templates for recurring projects (such as growing vegetables)

+### Track and manage time spent on tasks

+- One-button time tracking
+- Time spent on required side quests is included
+- Pomodoro system to manage work and breaks

 ### Suggested tasks

 - Take your pick from list of tasks
 - Filtered and ranked based on your energy and context
 - System trains on your choices to suggest tasks that you're most likely to complete

-### Projects, Habits and Goals

-- Break large tasks into smaller chunks
-- Repeating tasks to build up to a habit or goal
-- Templates for recurring projects (such as growing vegetables)